ic2019/groupb_project1/Analysis.md

 _Analysis/Trend_

 _ Highest percentage is reported by Arizona at 25.98 followed by territory Puerto Rico (25.97), Maryland (25.47), LA (25.26) and Missouri (24.96) percentages.
 So seems like mostly southern states have reported more diseases that central and northern states.
-We can see that majority of the states that have reported highests diseases fall into the category of top 10 poorest states in US. ( Poorest states in US Louisiana, Mississippi, New Mexico, West Virginia, Alabama, Arkansas, Kentucky, South Carolina, Arizona, and Georgia.
+We can see that majority of the states that have reported highests diseases fall into the category of top 10 poorest states in US. ( Poorest states in US Louisiana, Mississippi, New Mexico, West Virginia, Alabama, Arkansas, Kentucky, South Carolina, Arizona, and Georgia._

-This indicates that more investment in health sector and educating the people in these states could be done._
+_This indicates that more investment in health sector and educating the people in these states could be done._

-#### Extra Demographic Challenges:
+###  Extra Demographic Challenges:

-_Age Vs Disease_
+* Age Vs Disease

 ![age_disease](Images/age_disease.png)

 _Based on the survey data, Heart Disease looks to be the most prevalent disease among all age groups calculated percent wise.
 65-69 age groups looks to be one suffering maximum from all diseases 17.5 to 20%] of people in the age groups affected with Cancer and Heart Disease being the top diseses.
 QTNs?
 1)Is it because the median of living retiree left work is at 62 years old, and the most common age to retire was 62 years old.
 2)Also once people, retire, insurance coverage might cease to exist if not enough retirement savings.
 3)It is also alarming to notice the incidence of BP as the highest disease among 18-24 age groups though they represent only around 0.5% of the total respondents.
 This could be due to high level of stress, anxiety or issues with unemployment?
 4) Every age groups, we can almost consistenly see Blood Cholestrol as the number 1 health risk factor.
 IS this due to lack of healthy food habits, and lack of physical activities?_

-_Gender Vs Diseases_
+* Gender Vs Diseases

 ![gender_disease](Images/gender_disease.png)

 _Survey data shows that men outnumber women in all health risk indicatory with Heart disease being the top most one with 73.77%.
 Women with Cancer as the top most health risk indicator with 51.66%.
-But as per https.Cancer.gov, https://www.cancer.gov/about-cancer/understanding/statistics 1.8% per year among men from 2006 to 2015 1.4% per year among women from 2006 to 2015 -It could be because, the sample data we have collected not actually representing the actual population.
+But as per https.Cancer.gov, https://www.cancer.gov/about-cancer/understanding/statistics 1.8% per year among men from 2006 to 2015 1.4% per year among women from 2006 to 2015 -It could be because, the sample data we have collected not actually representing the actual population._

-Qtns: 1) Is it because many of contributing factors of Heart disease are Drinking, Smoking Obesity which might be common issues among Men than Women?
+_Qtns: 1) Is it because many of contributing factors of Heart disease are Drinking, Smoking Obesity which might be common issues among Men than Women?
 2) The survey data shows that Women mostly affected by Cancer though_

-#### Country wise status on 5 diseases
+### Country wise status on 5 Health Risk indicators.

 ![DieseasesPie](Images/DieseasesPie.png)

 _Analysis/Trend_

-_Based on the survey data, Cholestrol is the most prevalent health risk factor (38.3%) in the country follwed by High Blood Pressure (37.5%), Cancer (9.6%), Diabetes (9.1%) and Heart Disease (5.5%).
+_Based on the survey data, Cholestrol is the most prevalent health risk factor (38.3%) in the country follwed by High Blood Pressure (37.5%), Cancer (9.6%), Diabetes (9.1%) and Heart Disease (5.5%)._

-Below are the latest percentages we have obtained from CDC website as it's prevalent now.
+_Below are the latest percentages we have obtained from CDC website as it's prevalent now._

 * CDC Facts